 The young man considered this.

 — You know, my grandmother used to always say, even if Miracles happened today, we would not see them for what they are, for we are so used to His Miracles everyday.

 — What the hell are you on about?
 I’m saying the damned thing is playing with us.

 The two of them scanned the room.

-— Look!
-The young man began.
-It’s in the—he trailed off.
-The—what do you call it?
+— Look! the young man began.
+It’s in the … he trailed off.
+The … what do you call it?

 — The leafy thing, in the corner.

 — The potted plant?

 — Look at it!
 Now!

-The young man squinted.
+The young man squinted hard.

 — I don’t know.

 — Well, there’s no point, is there?

 The two men looked at the box.

 — Do you think it’s still in there?

-—Nothing.
+— Nevermind.
 Just look in the damn thing, will you?

 — Well, I don’t think it’s coming back again.

 — I think you might be right, young man.

 — I hope it found whatever it was looking for.

 — I hope we all do, young man.
-The Official was already beginning to amble back to his desk.
+The official was already ambling back to his desk.
 This was certainly not the strangest thing he’d seen, working at the TACC.

 — Do you believe in guardian angels?

 — What about aliens?

 — Get out of my office, son.

 Just a few metres outside the Informatics, Q-Informatics and Superstatistics office of the West Collider Wing at TACC, the pawn hand already begun its whimsical canter down the main driveway.

-Soon after, it managed to latch onto a passing foot, where it was a stowaway for a few paces until it chanced upon a serendipitous skateboarder.
+Soon after, it managed to latch onto a passing boot, where it was a stowaway for a few paces until it chanced upon a serendipitous skateboarder.
 Hitchhiking on the board, the pawn journeyed all the way to the Engineering Wing at which point it hopped off to continue on foot, so to speak.
-Almost no one saw it as it skipped into the backyard and careened up the fire exit save for a collider technician, but he had not slept for two nights in a row and was used to seeing strange things in the corner of its eye.
+Almost no one saw it as it skipped into the backyard and careened up the fire exit — save for a collider technician, but he had not slept for two nights in a row and was used to seeing strange things out the corner of its eye.